Sammy Kershaw

-Samuel Paul Cashat (born February 24, 1958), known professionally as Sammy Kershaw, is an American country music singer.
+Sammy Kershaw (born Samuel Paul Cashat; February 24, 1958), is an American country music singer.
 He has released 16 studio albums, with three RIAA platinum certifications and two gold certifications among them.
 More than 25 singles have entered the Top 40 on the Billboard Hot Country Songs charts, including his only number one hit "She Don't Know She's Beautiful" and 10 more Top 10 hits: "Cadillac Style", "Anywhere but Here", "Haunted Heart", "Queen of My Double-Wide Trailer", "I Can't Reach Her Anymore", "National Working Woman's Holiday", "Third Rate Romance", "Meant to Be", "Vidalia", and "Love of My Life".

 Kershaw tried to enter politics, running as a Republican candidate for lieutenant governor of Louisiana in 2007 and 2010.
 In 2007 he finished third in the jungle primary, but Democrat Mitch Landrieu won strongly in the general election.
 In 2010 he carried more parishes than any other candidate, but placed third.
 He endorsed Republican Jay Dardenne, Secretary of State, for the position, who won the general election.
 From 2001 to 2007, Kershaw was married to country singer Lorrie Morgan.

 Early life and career

 Samuel Paul Cashat was born in the Acadiana town of Kaplan, located in South Louisiana.
 He is the third cousin of singers Rusty and Doug Kershaw.
 When he was 11, his grandfather gave him his first guitar.
 But his father died that year, so Sammy started to work a variety of day jobs while playing roadhouses at night to support his family.
-He began performing in Acadiana with Louisiana legend J.B.
+He began performing in Acadiana with J.B.
 Pere.
 At the age of 12, Kershaw was playing in a variety of honky-tonks and beer joints, and when he was 14 he met George Jones, his lifelong idol.
 Subsequently, he opened shows for Ray Price, Merle Haggard, and George Jones while still in his teens.